petenelson/dashboard-directory-size/readme.txt

 == Upgrade Notice ==

+= v1.6.0 ??, 2016 =
+* Added a setting for number of decimal places when displaying sizes.

 = v1.5.0 June 17, 2016 =
 * Viewing/refreshing directory sizes from the dahsboard widget is now done via an async REST API request

-= v1.4.0 April 27, 2016 =
-* Added WP-CLI support: wp dashboard-directory-size
-* Added German translations (thanks Gahapati)

 == Frequently Asked Questions ==